jan-bogaerts/mark/src/generated/mdc_cond_compress.md

 # MarkdownCode > services > Undo service
 - The undo service records user text edits in different monaco-editors.
 - It includes both an undo and redo list.
-# MarkdownCode > services > dialog service
-- The dialog service is a shared interface for displaying dialog boxes in other components and services.
-- It supports dialog boxes for errors, warnings, and information.
-- All user-triggered actions or functions in a component should be wrapped in an error handler.
-If an error occurs, an electron dialog box will be shown to the user, providing details about the error.
 # MarkdownCode > components > toolbar > preferences
 - The preferences-tab component is a wrapper that arranges its children in a row.
 - This component includes the following child components (sections on the toolbar):